qcode-uni-a/sympt/README.md

 Welcome to **SymPT**, a Python package designed for performing symbolic perturbative transformations on quantum systems.
 SymPT leverages the **Schrieffer-Wolff Transformation (SWT)** and other related techniques to compute effective Hamiltonians in a systematic and efficient manner.
 The library offers a suite of tools for block-diagonalization, full-diagonalization, and custom transformations, supporting both time-independent and time-dependent systems.

 This document provides comprehensive guidance on using SymPT, detailing its key features, algorithms, and implementation.
-Let’s dive in!
+Detailed documentation can be found [here](https://qcode-uni-a.github.io/sympt/).

 ---